 View Model Cache Tags for Proper Cache Invalidation

-This document explains how to implement cache tags in view models and how Hyvä's ViewModelRegistry handles cache tag collection.
+This document explains how to implement cache tags in view models and how Hyvä's ViewModelRegistry handles automatic cache tag collection.
 Familiarity with Magento Block HTML and Full Page Caching is recommended.

 The Problem: View Models Cannot Contribute Cache Tags